-In April 2012, the U.S. Trade Representative - in retaining Tajikistan on the Watch List - noted the positive step of accession to the WPPT resolving "a longstanding concern for U.S. rights holders" and "steps to implement the Berne Convention..."
-But as the statement further noted: "Tajikistan should implement its commitments under the 1993 United States-Tajikistan Trade Agreement.
-Additional concerns remain, including with respect to the lack of ex officio authority for border and criminal enforcement officials, and regarding the need for more prosecutions of criminal IPR infringement."
+On May 1, 2013, the U.S. Trade Representative - in retaining Tajikistan on the Watch List - noted the positive step of accession to the WTO and as part of its accession, committing to "an amendment to the Customs Code to provide ex officio authority for border and criminal enforcement officials."
+But, as the statement further noted: "Tajikistan has yet to fully implement its commitments under the 1993 United States-Tajikistan Trade Agreement.
+In particular, Tajikistan needs to increase prosecutions of criminal IPR infringement."

-One remaining issue, even after WCT and WPPT treaty accessions, is that Tajikistan has not clearly indicated its intention to provide protection for pre-existing works and sound recordings, as those treaties, the Berne Convention, and the Bilateral Trade Agreement, require.
+One remaining issue, even after WTO/TRIPS, WCT and WPPT treaty accessions, is that Tajikistan has not clearly indicated its intention to provide protection for pre-existing works and sound recordings, as those agreements and treaties, as well the Berne Convention and the Bilateral Trade Agreement, require.
 It is hoped that the Government of Tajikistan will either clearly identify this protection (in existing law), or quickly amend its law to provide such protection for works and sound recordings.

 Legal Reform Deficiencies: In 2000, Tajikistan adhered to the Berne Convention.
-However, the Tajik Copyright Law (in force, December 17, 1998) falls short of full compliance with the Berne Convention and other international norms; the Tajik Government has indicated it would reform its copyright law to fully comply with Berne, but it has not, to our knowledge, done so.
+However, the Tajik Copyright Law (in force, December 17, 1998) falls short of full compliance with the Berne Convention and other international norms, now including the WTO TRIPS Agreement.
+The Tajik Government has indicated it would reform its copyright law to fully comply with Berne, but it has not, to our knowledge, done so.
 There are many deficiencies in the Copyright Law, noted above, including: (1) the over-regulation of the terms and conditions of authors' contracts; and (2) provisions that provide only for a right of remuneration for producers of sound recordings for the public performance, broadcasting, or communication of a phonogram to the public by cable.